gloriapul/hobby_sprout/design/concepts/QuizMatchmaker/QuizMatchmaker.md

   /**
    * Action: Generates a hobby match for a user based on their quiz responses using an LLM.
    *
-   * @param user - The ID of the user for whom to generate a match.
    * @returns An object containing the suggested matched hobby string, or an error message.
    *
    * @requires The `user` has submitted responses for all *predefined* `Questions`.
 No `HobbyMatch` already exists for this `user`.